anvilistas/anvil-extras/docs/guides/modules/animations.rst

         animate a component using an effect object.
         If ``use_ghost`` is ``True`` a ghost element will be animated.
-        Retuns an Animation instance.
+        Returns an Animation instance.

     .. method:: getKeyframes(self, component)

         Returns the computed keyframes that make up this effect.
-Can be used in place of the ``transiton`` argument in other functions.
+Can be used in place of the ``transition`` argument in other functions.

     .. method:: getTiming(self, component)